Subito-it/SBTUITestTunnel/README.md

       pod 'SBTUITestTunnel/Client'
     end

+### 🔥 Installation issues (_framework not found_)

-**🔥 If you’re using CocoaPods v1.0 and your UI Tests fail to start, you may need to add $(FRAMEWORK_SEARCH_PATHS) to your Runpath Search Paths in the Build Settings of the UI Test target!**
+If you’re using CocoaPods v1.0 and your UI Tests fail to start, you may need to add $(FRAMEWORK_SEARCH_PATHS) to your Runpath Search Paths in the Build Settings of the UI Test target!

 ## Installation (Manual)